Crack the Sky: 2020s

 Tribes was released on January 15, 2021.
 It is the 19th studio album, featuring new songs as well as a new version of John Palumbo's 1985 solo track "Blowing Up Detroit".

-Between The Cracks, a compilation of deep cuts, was released on July 2, 2021.
+Between the Cracks, a compilation of deep cuts, was released on July 2, 2021.

-From The Wood was released on April 6, 2023.
-It is the 20th studio album.
-Crack The Sky takes a turn with an almost all acoustic album.
-Acoustic guitars, piano, dobro, ukulele, banjo, accordion, mandolin, bass, toy piano, djembe, and drums.
-Introspective but still unique and progressive.
-Much of the inspiration coming from one of the strangest of all times in our lives with isolation, separation, anxiety, all thrust upon us by the global condition.
-Music that inspires, enflames, and reassures with twists and turns.
-John Palumbo continues to shape his vision of a world with his unique writing style.
-The guitar interplay from Rick Witkowski and Bobby Hird continues to propel the band in both new and familiar directions.

 Crack the Sky continues to perform fairly regularly, mainly in the eastern part of the United States.